-I recently went over to a friend’s house to play some street fighter V. As usual, I’m kicking his ass when, from the corner of my eye, I see a familiar object.
+I recently went over to a friend’s house to play some street fighter V. As usual, I was kicking his ass when I saw a familiar object from the corner of my eye.

-It’s a Mayflash F300 fightstick but it looks pretty beat up.
-You see, my friend isn’t a stick player, he plays on the pad, so it was a surprise to see a fightstick right there in his living room.
+It’s a Mayflash F300 fightstick, but it looks pretty beat up.
+You see, my friend isn’t a stick player, he plays on the pad, so it was a surprise to see a fightstick in his living room.

 What was even more surprising was the condition of the stick.
 The fightstick was filthy, covered with scratches/marks and what I could only describe as residue.

 “A couple of days ago from eBay.
 It doesn’t work.”

 “Why, what’s wrong with it?”